avanpo/avanpo.github.io/_posts/2017-03-20-character-encoding-refresher.md

 #### ISO-8859-1

 The most widely used such standard is ISO-8859-1, also named *Latin-1 Western European*.
 It covers most of the languages in Western Europe (some missing a few characters), along with several African and Asian languages that happen to fit.
-Interpreted numberically, it is a proper subset of Unicode, but not compatible with any of the UTF encodings.
+Interpreted numerically, it is a proper subset of Unicode, but not compatible with any of the UTF encodings.

 ISO-8859-1 is still used on more than 5% of the web, although its usage has been steadily declining.